 UPDATE 1-German court annuls de facto armoured vehicles export ban to Saudi Arabia

-A German court on Tuesday annulled a de facto export ban that had prevented arms manufacturer Rheinmetall from exporting armored vehicles to Saudi Arabia, saying German authorities had not followed correct procedures.
+A German court on Tuesday annulled a de facto export ban that had prevented arms manufacturer Rheinmetall from exporting armoured vehicles to Saudi Arabia, saying German authorities had not followed correct procedures.

-The economy ministry, which is in charge of arms export licenses, and Rheinmetall were not immediately available to comment.
+The economy ministry, which is in charge of arms export licences, and Rheinmetall were not immediately available to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)